 How Are Scores Reported?

 Unofficial scores are available onscreen and can be printed at the end of the test.
-The official score report comes approximately 2–3 weeks after the test date and is reported to the school district that purchased the assessment.
+The official score report is issued approximately 2–3 weeks after the test date and is reported to you and to the school district you select before starting the test.

 If you test in Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maryland, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia or Washington, a copy of your scores is automatically sent to the state's teacher credentialing office.